SalesConnection/Docusaurus-sc/docs/Can't find new created job.md

 2. Select Job Status.
 3. Select the filter value you want to show.<br>

-By using this method, you can choose the job status such as Not Started, In progress, or Completed.
+By using this method, you can choose the job status such as Not Started, In progress, or Completed.<br>

+- **How to filter by user/department.?**<br>

+1. At the same page, under the search bar, there is 3 default filter, which is User Department, Access Type, and Filter by User
+2.